cardotrejos/effect-interactive-lab/CONTRIBUTING.md

-# Contributing to Effect Framework Demo
+# Contributing to Effect Interactive Lab

-Thank you for your interest in contributing to the Effect Framework Demo!
+Thank you for your interest in contributing to the Effect Interactive Lab!
 This guide will help you get started with contributing to this project.

 ## 🎯 Project Goals